-RANK SOLUTION PROBLEM CATEGORY 1 Technical assistance in establishing calendar manage- ment practices, including a conference for court ad- ministrators and presiding judges. \$170,000 IA 2 Creation and enforcement of tough rules on granting of continuances.
+RANK POSSIBLE SOLUTIONS (See Discussion Beginning on Page 75) CCCJ FUNDS PROBLEM CATEGORY 1 Technical assistance in establishing calendar management practices, including a conference for court administrators and presiding judges. \$170,000 IA 2 Creation and enforcement of tough rules on granting of continuances.
 45,000 IB a) Establishment of a rule which requires reporting of all continuances to the Judicial Council. b) Stern enforcement of Penal Code Section 1050. i) Calendar judge is the only judge who can grant continuances. ii) Require proof by counsel that client has been notified of request for continuance. iii) Trail cases unable to go to trial but good cause not shown.
 Reports will be filed on all cases thus trailed. c) Make standards concerning continuances a Rule of Court.
 3 Develop criteria and experiment with alternatives to the grand jury/preliminary hearing system, including: 70,000 ID a) Non-adversary one-judge "Grand Jury;" b) Affidavit proceeding similar to deposition; c) Direct filing by affidavit in Superior Court; d) Hold preliminary hearings in Superior Court.
 4 Provide court administrators and supportive secretarial staff for six courts (Superior and Municipal) of five or more judicial positions.
 180,000 IE 5 Restrict issues on appeal through use of a petition for hearing or a petition for leave to appeal which specifies grounds for appeal.
 NONE VC 6 High-level policy committee to develop crime charging standards and an experimental program.
-350,000 IVA a) Uniform police reporting and charging.
+350,000 AVI a) Uniform police reporting and charging.
 Included in above IVA b) Uniform citation hearings.
-Included in above IVA Develop uniform statewide pleading and practice forms.
+Included in above AVI

+Develop uniform statewide pleading and practice forms.
 Included in above IVC d) Development of uniform prosecutor, defender and clerical manuals.
 Included in above IVC 7 Increased use of citation to the District Attorney with informal/voluntary probation (police). \$100,000 IIIA 8 Schedule multiple motions for hearing at the same time.
 NONE IC 9 Expand standards and possible centers which may be used for detoxification.
-NONE IIID 10 A. Development of a weighted workload measurement system for non-judicial court personnel.
-(F 100,000 unding from other IG sources) B. Develop weighted workload measurement system for prosecutor and defender professional and clerical personnel.
-150,000 IF 11 Develop a methodology for determining workload increases arising from legislative changes.
-150,000 VIIIA 12 Make greater use of technological advances such as conducting examination of witnesses on video tape, similar to depositions.
+NONE IIID 10 A. Development of a system for determining staffing needs for non-judicial court (Fur personnel.
+100,000 nding from other IG sources) B. Develop a system for determining prosecutor and defender professional and clerical staff needs.
+150,000 IF 11 Develop a methodology for determining judicial workload increases arising from legislative changes.
+150,000 VIIIA a) Development of a methodology for determining judicial workload in- creases arising from executive, administrative and judicial deci- sions.
+(Undetermined) 12 Make greater use of technological advances such as conducting examination of witnesses on video tape, similar to depositions.
 225,000 I-I 13 Insure timely processing of appeal through increased supervision of preparation of record.
 VB a) Financial sanctions for late preparation.
 LEGISLATION b) Retention of trial counsel until record pre- pared.
 NONE c) Early appointment of appellate counsel.
 NONE d) Use of electronic court reporting.
 LEGISLATION e) Appeal without record, based on settled state- ment.
 NONE 14 Encourage adoption of improved settlement procedures.
 NONE IIIA 15 Reclassify minor traffic violations as civil matters.
 LEGISLATION IIIB 16 Summary disposition of traffic violations.
 70,000 IIIB 17 Retention of trial counsel as counsel on appeal.
 NONE VD